 Plans like FIRE (Financial Independence Retire Early) require that you save at a much higher rate than just 20%.
 We’re talking savings rates of 50%-65% depending on when you want to retire and what you’re earning.

 Saving at that rate is only possible for most people if they drastically cut their spending and increase their income.
 It also helps if you have a job that pays well over what the median millennial household brings in each year, which is currently at $69,000.

-Even if the “retired early” part isn’t in your plan, financial independence alone is a goal for many, with many different meanings too, like debt free, able to vacation whenever you want, only work if you want to, etc. Whatever it means to you, it could be hard to get there quickly with the 50/30/20 budgeting plan.
+Even if the “retire early” part isn’t in your plans, financial independence alone is a goal for many, with many different meanings too, like being debt-free, able to vacation whenever you want, only work if you want to, etc. Whatever it means to you, it could be hard to get there quickly with the 50/30/20 rule.

-Despite those last couple of points, this budget can and does work for a lot of people.
+While there are some situations when the 50/30/20 rule won’t work, this budgeting strategy can and does work for a lot of people.
 I’d say it’s a good maintenance budget once you’ve paid down a lot, if not all, of your debt.

-If you’re able to reduce the amount you spend on your wants and/or needs, you can put more than the prescribed amount towards savings.
-That’s always going to be a good idea.
+If you’re able to reduce the amount you spend on your wants and/or needs, you can put more than the prescribed amount towards savings, and this is always a good idea.